 306 W. Seventh St.; Fort Worth; 817-336-7211 or fortworthclub.com

+Brides magazine ranked it a top wedding venue in America, and after a quick peek at its Instagram, it is easy to see why.
+Set in any otherwise sleepy setting, this site sets the scene for a picture-perfect ceremony and reception.
 Is this the exact longitude and latitude where the term “rustic chic” was coined?
 Who could possibly know?
-But it certainly gives all other barn weddings a run for their cattle…or whatever barns are actually used for (besides weddings).
+But it certainly gives all other barn weddings a run for their money.

 7950 CR 2412, Quinlan; 469-215-3806 or thewhitesparrowbarn.com